gohugoio/hugo/content/en/functions/fmt/Errorf.md

 {{ errorf "The %q shortcode requires a src parameter.
 See %s" .Name .Position }}
 ```

-Use the [`erroridf`] function to allow optional supression of specific errors.
+Use the [`erroridf`] function to allow optional suppression of specific errors.

 [`erroridf`]: /functions/fmt/erroridf
 [`printf`]: /functions/fmt/printf